 WILLAMETTE RIVER FISHING

 Willamette River Fishing is one of Portland Oregon’s premier fishing destinations.
 The Willamette River is a major tributary to the Columbia River.
-The Willamette River is also one of the few major rivers that flows primarily north and is home to a variety of fish including Spring Chinook Salmon, Fall Chinook Salmon, Coho Salmon, Winter Steelhead, Summer Steelhead and Sturgeon.
+It is also one of the few major rivers that flows primarily north and is home to a variety of fish such as; spring Chinook salmon, fall Chinook salmon, coho Salmon, winter Steelhead, summer Steelhead and Sturgeon.